 This Section provides general procedures and criteria for the grading and earthwork involved in the development of roadways and public easements in the Town.
-Please consult the most recent version of the Town of Castle Rock Temporary Grading, Erosion, and Sediment Control (TESC) and Drainage Erosion, and Sediment Control (DESC) Manual.
-The manual can be found on the Town's website along with a related checklist and permit application.
+Please consult the most recent version of the Town of Castle Rock Temporary Erosion, and Sediment Control (TESC) and Manual.